Dreem-Organization/dosed/README.md

 `cp settings-template.py settings.py`

-If you wand to store data in another location, change the *settings.py* accordingly.
+If you want to store data in another location, change the *settings.py* accordingly.

 #### 2. Data